 I was in Pulau Carey (Carey Island), a tourist guest at the Mah Meri people’s Spirits’/Ancestors’ Day, or Hari Moyang.
 It actually spans two days.
-The previous day the villagers had gone to a different part of the shoreline, to commemorate the spirits of their ancestors who had perished there when their ship sank on a stormy day long ago.
+The villagers had gone to a different part of the shoreline the previous day, to commemorate the spirits of their ancestors who had perished there when their ship sank on a stormy day, long ago.

 But today the festivities turned cheerful.
 For they were commemorating the ship that did not sink, and came safely to shore.
 All through the intercession of the Guardian Spirit of the coastline, Moyang* Getah**, who is credited for the succour of the surviving ship.